AvaTax SDK Python

 'sandbox')

-The client constructor takes four string parameters, in squence they are app_name(required), app_version(required), machine_name(optional), and environment(required).
-The app_name, app_version, machine_name will be used to construct the Client Header associated with each call made by this client.
-It will be returned within the response object to help you keep track of the API calls.
+The client constructor takes 4 string parameters.
+In sequence, they are app_name(required), app_version(required), machine_name(optional), and environment(required).
+The app_name, app_version, and machine_name will be used to construct the Client Header associated with each call made by this client.
+It will be returned in the response object to help you keep track of the API calls.

-The environment variable can be either "sandbox" or production, they correspond to the two different environments for AvaTax service.
+The environment variable can be either "sandbox" or "production".
+They correspond to the two different environments for the AvaTax service.

-If you are a regular or free trial customer please use "production".
-If you don't have an account, you can sign up for a free trail account on our developer site, this will be a production account as well.
+If you're a regular or free trial customer, please use "production".
+If you don't have an account, you can sign up for a free trail account on our developer site.
+This will be a Production account as well.

-If you wish to obtain a Sandbox account, please contact your Customer Account Manager
+If you wish to obtain a Sandbox account, please contact your account manager.

 Ping the service